anuragduk2024/Quanvolutional_Neural_Network/README.md

 Performance Visualization: After training both models, the performance metrics (accuracy, loss, precision, and recall) are plotted and compared for both models using matplotlib and seaborn.
 Conclusion: The performance of both models is evaluated, and the quantum-enhanced model’s potential advantages are analyzed based on the visualization.

-Requirements
+# Requirements

 To run this project, you'll need to install the following Python libraries:

 TensorFlow: For building and training the neural network models.

 Keras: For simplifying the model-building process.

 NumPy: For handling arrays and matrices.

 Matplotlib: For plotting the training progress.

 Seaborn: For enhanced data visualization.

 Scikit-learn: For calculating classification metrics like precision, recall, and F1 score.

 PennyLane: For quantum machine learning.

-You can install the required dependencies using pip: